 How many times have you received a response to an email and still don’t get the answers you need?
-Here are some really simple steps which take 30 Seconds (or less) to better email replies, improve your workflow, and make your communications fierce!
+Here are some really simple steps which will give you better email replies, improve your workflow, and make you a Communications Commander!

-Signatures are to be only once in an email.
-Each time you include your signature in a thread, it makes it that much harder to read the history of the conversation.
+Signatures are to be used only once in an email.
+Each time you include your signature in a thread, it makes it that much harder to read the full conversation.
 Having to scroll past dozens of signatures just to find a single sentence/answer again makes people work harder to read what you wrote and are referring to.
 And yes, it’s not actually “legal” to include those silly legal statements.
 Seriously.
 Stop adding your signature in every reply.
 We know who you are.